-The relevant information will include the category, or sub-category if applicable, of the instrument(s) described by the specific relevant Annex MI-0XY.
+The relevant information will include the category, or sub-category if applicable, of the instrument(s) described by the specific relevant Annex III-XII (MI-0XY).

-• the documentation concerning the quality system.
+c) the documentation concerning the quality system.

-The documentation shall provide information on the structure of the quality system and on conformity with an appropriate international standard, in particular EN ISO 9001:2000, and shall contain in any case the appropriate information as laid down in this standard.
+The documentation shall provide information on the structure of the quality system and on conformity with an appropriate international standard, in particular EN ISO 9001, and shall contain in any case the appropriate information as laid down in this standard.
 It is advisable to indicate the existence of certificates issued by other accredited certification bodies, where the scope of these certificates may be of interest or help for the approval of the QS.
-Also relevant to QS documentation would be alignment with the WELMEC guide on set-up and approval of quality systems of manufacturers for application of modules D and H1 [currently under development].
+Also relevant to QS documentation would be alignment with the WELMEC 8.6 Presumption of Conformity of the Quality System of Manufacturers with Module D or H 1 when EN ISO 9001:2015 is applied.